AntonioJMartinez/sketch-ImageAverageColor/Image average color.sketchplugin/Contents/Sketch/README.md

 * `ctrl shift g` to save the image average color as global color
 * `ctrl shift d` to save the image average color as document color
 * `ctrl shift f` to fill a layer from the image average color
+* `ctrl shift t` to copy to image average color to clipboard

 ## License
 Sketch Image Average Color is released under the MIT license.